benjaminykim/python_data_science_tutorial/tutorials/Linux Tutorial.md

 * Create multiple directories by using `mkdir ex00 ex01 ex02`

 Training wheels are off now.
 All of our exercises, notebooks, projects, and git repositories will exist in our code directory.
 Resist the temptation to open this directory in `Finder`.
 If you absolutely need to access something in this directory, run `open .`

+## Conclusion
+Now that we have introduced the basics of system administration, we are ready to explore the features of Jupyter Notebook.

+Enter the `python_data_science_tutorial` directory in terminal and run jupyter notebook.
+In the `tutorials` directory we can open our `Jupyter Notebook Tutorial.ipynb` file.